kevin-weitgenant/lucia-google-oauth-popup-nextjs/README.md

 Here's a README for your GitHub project:

-# NextJS Google OAuth with Lucia
+# NextJS Google OAuth with Lucia and using popup

 This project implements Google OAuth authentication using a popup in a Next.js application.
 It utilizes Lucia for authentication and is written in TypeScript.